-Cal is an associate in the firm.
+Calvin is a partner with the firm.
 Licensed since 2003, the primary focus of his practice is upon representing professionals in the construction industry.
 In addition to earning a law degree, he holds a Bachelor's degree from the Texas A&M University.
-Prior to pursuing a law degree, Cal worked as a congressional staff member.
+Prior to pursuing a law degree, Calvin worked as a congressional staff member.
 He represents both plaintiffs and defendants involved in litigation before state and federal courts and in complex multi-party arbitrations.

 Allen is a senior associate with the firm.
 Licensed in 2013, Allen’s entire practice is devoted to construction litigation.
 In addition to his law degree, Allen holds a Bachelor’s degree in English from the University of the Incarnate Word, in San Antonio.
 While in law school, Allen specialized in Administrative Practice, which gives him insight into the administrative claims process.
 Additionally, Allen served as a technical editor on the Baylor Law Review, and participated in the 2011 National Pretrial Competition.
 Further, Allen interned with Federal Judge Walter Smith at the United Statesof District Court for the Western District of Texas, Waco Division and with the State Office of Administrative Hearings, in Austin.

 Steve joined the firm in January 2017 in the position of Senior Counsel.
 Historically, he has focused his practice in the areas of construction law, banking law/credit’s rights and serving as general counsel to small and mid-sized businesses.
 Prior to entering the practice of law in 1998, Steve spent eighteen years in commercial banking as a commercial and real estate lender.
 Experience gained as a banker has proven to be very beneficial to his law practice.